esikm/Pillow/docs/handbook/image-file-formats.rst

 **dpi**
     Image resolution as an ``(xdpi, ydpi)`` tuple, where applicable.
-You can use the :py:attr:`~PIL.Image.Image.tag` attribute to get more detailed information about the image resolution.
+You can use the :py:attr:`~PIL2.Image.Image.tag` attribute to get more detailed information about the image resolution.

     .. versionadded:: 1.1.5